Palm Springs Pride 2026: Parade, Events & Complete Party Guide

 If you want the quintessential Palm Springs Pride experience, stay at one of the Warm Sands clothing-optional resorts.
 You'll be walking distance from Arenas Road, surrounded by the community, and your resort pool is the pre-party.

-- INNdulge Palm Springs — Top-rated gay clothing-optional resort in all of California.
-Daily continental breakfast, free gym, social pool scene, and easy walk to Arenas Road.
-Books out early for Pride.
+• INNdulge Palm Springs — Top-rated gay clothing-optional resort in all of California.
+Daily continental breakfast, free gym, social pool scene, and an easy walk to Arenas Road.
+Books out early for Pride

-- Santiago Resort — One of the most modern gay men's resorts in Palm Springs.
-Contemporary design and a relaxed, upscale vibe.
+• Santiago Resort — One of the most modern gay men's resorts in Palm Springs with contemporary design and an upscale, relaxed vibe

-- CCBC Resort — The largest clothing-optional gay men's resort in Southern California.
-Hosts its own pool parties during Pride weekend and is the social hub of the Warm Sands scene.
+• CCBC Resort Hotel — One of the largest clothing-optional gay men's resorts in the Palm Springs area (in adjacent Cathedral City).
+Hosts its own pool parties during Pride weekend — a social hub of the desert resort scene

 LGBTQ+-Welcoming Hotels